vaginessa/dns-wiki/BusyBox.md

 3) Now tap on 'Binaries'
 4) Tap on 'BusyBox Binary' and select '_Build-in BusyBox_'

-If you like to manually update your system own binarie, because it getting an update or for other reasons, you can use the external BusyBox app (the name is a bit 'wrong/confusing' since it isn't a BusyBox app - it's more an app which integrates a binary (called _busybox_) that will be installed/integrated in your system) or you can just use your own (or pre) compiled binary explained over [here](https://github.com/ukanth/afwall/wiki/HOWTO-Compiling-busybox).
+If you like to manually update your system own binary, because it getting an update or for other reasons, you can use the external BusyBox app (the name is a bit 'wrong/confusing' since it isn't a BusyBox app - it's more an app which integrates a binary (called _busybox_) that will be installed/integrated in your system) or you can just use your own (or pre) compiled binary explained over [here](https://github.com/ukanth/afwall/wiki/HOWTO-Compiling-busybox).

 With the BusyBox app make sure all symlinks are proper set to /xbin (system/xbin) this will normally automatically set by this app (all shows green and you see small check marks).